A life insurance policy lapses when you fail to make premium payments, resulting in a loss of coverage.

 Here are a few key ways to avoid a policy lapse:

 - Enroll in auto-pay so you’ll never have to worry about forgetting to make timely payments.

 - Switch from monthly to annual payments (and you’ll get a discount).

 - Adjust your coverage to a cost you can afford better if possible.

 - Share the expense of premiums with your beneficiaries.

-- Tack on a Waiver of Premium rider for a few extra dollars a month.
+- Tack on a Waiver of Premium rider for a few extra dollars a month to offset disability risk.